ycemsubakan/covid_chatbot_data/README.md

 # How to use this data for training (or to measure accuracy).

+This data can be used to train a prediction system able to 1) match a user question with a "master" question from a pool of "master" questions (e.g., question from a FAQ website), or 2) match a user question with the relative answer.

+## Match a question with a master question.
 Given an `example`, the associated `question` can be the input for the prediction system.
 To get the target, first find the `passage_id`, and use it to find the related passage in the `passages` list.
 At this point, there can be two options:
 * The passage `reference_type` does not start with `faq`.
 This means that the question shold be classified as out-of-distribution (i.e., the system is not able to answer this question, possibly because out of topic, or too generic) from the prediction system.
 * The passage `reference_type` starts with `faq`.
 Then the prediction system should associate the question to this passage FAQ question, which is the last element in the list `section_headers`.

+## Match a question with an answer.
+Given an `example`, the associated `question` can be the input for the prediction system.
+To get the target, first find the `passage_id`, and use it to find the related passage in the `passages` list.
+At this point, there can be two options:
+* The passage `reference_type` does not start with `faq`.
+This means that the question shold be classified as out-of-distribution (i.e., the system is not able to answer this question, possibly because out of topic, or too generic) from the prediction system.
+* The passage `reference_type` starts with `faq`.
+Then the prediction system should associate the question to this passage FAQ content, which is `section_content`.